jkreddy123/aws-lex-browser-audio-capture/README.md

 ```
 ## Usage
 ### Audio control
-The Amazon Lex `audioControl` object provides a convenient API for acquiring a recording device, recording, exporting, and playing back audio.
+The HTML5 media `audioControl` object provides a convenient API for acquiring a recording device, recording, exporting, and playing back audio.
 #### Create the audio control
 ``` JavaScript
 var audioControl = new LexAudio.audioControl();